MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-variables.md

 The flow designer handles sensitivity as a mask that you can set on and off.
 Thus, you can unmask sensitive variables to see their values and mask them again to hide their values.

 > [!IMPORTANT]
 > Sensitive variables aren't meant to provide protection over hardcoded data.
-You shouldn't use hardcode critical data, like passwords and PINs, in the properties of actions, as they are visible in the modal and the flow definition in Dataverse.
+You shouldn't hardcode critical data in plain text, like passwords and PINs, in the properties of actions like **Set variable**, even if the said variables are marked as sensitive.
+The desktop flow logs will be protected, but the hardcoded values are visible in the modal and the flow definition in Dataverse.
+>
+>To find more information regarding sensitive inputs in cloud flows, see [Manage sensitive input like passwords](../how-tos-use-sensitive-input.md).

 > [!NOTE]
 >